 The deal comes as Purdue continues to face intense scrutiny over its production of the highly addictive opioid OxyContin.
 The drug generates billions of dollars in annual revenue for Purdue, and has contributed to the dramatic increase in opioid-related deaths across the country.

 The sale of Sackler’s four-acre property, which includes a tennis court, game room, pool and gym, was reported by TMZ.
-The two-story property also features an atrium and manicured lawn.
+The two-story property, designed by Lisa Pendleton of GMP Architects-LA, also features an atrium and manicured lawn.

 James Respondek and Erin Garrity from Sotheby’s International Realty had the listing.
 Josh Altman of Douglas Elliman represented Sackler.